 Closing on a pre-foreclosure or REO is a lot like conventional purchases — you go to a title company, fill out the paperwork, and pay the seller for the property.

 The title company will tell you in advance what's expected from you, but it helps to have an expert on your side to guide you.
-If you use an agent recommended by Clever, you'll have the peace of mind knowing an experienced agent has your back — and you could even get up to 0.5% cash back at closing!
+If you use an agent recommended by Clever, you'll have the peace of mind knowing an experienced agent has your back — and you could even get cash back after closing!

 Pros and cons of buying a Pennsylvania foreclosure